KorfLab/learning-go/README.md

 	mkdir hellogo

 Initialize the module by providing its location.
-This creates a file called `go.mod` whose contents are used for go administrative tasks.
+This creates a file called `go.mod` whose contents are used for Go administrative tasks.
 We will see more a bit later.

 	go mod init github.com/iankorf/hellogo